philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): OnlyTreatedMortality

-When the kaplan meier curves of the treated mortalities are compared to the input ASSA mortalities, then they must be similar.

-This mortality rate is way too low.
-It causes mother's to hit the 100 age cap - hence the output is much lower than the input.
-A censored survival curve should take care of this.
-However, just fixing the treated mortality to be realistic will also work.
+The treated mortality in the mother child model must be much lower than the only treated mortality from the ASSA model since that ASSA models treated mortality excludes non-HIV mortality

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-29](figure/unnamed-chunk-29.png)